 Group of Bloggers/Influencers Come Together For Giveaways

 Recently I’ve noticed that a group of bloggers or influencers will get together and offer several prizes.
 This is a new phenomenon that presents unique concerns.
 While it is uncharted territory, the legal ramifications can be far-reaching.
-Consideration needs to be given to the total value of the prizes given away because it could require either filing for and obtaining bonds in states that require them, or declaring their promotion void in those states.
-Because the giveaway is often billed as a cross-blog promotion and involving many prizes, it would be advisable for the bloggers involved to ensure they are compliant to avoid potential civil and/or criminal violations.
+Attention needs to be given to the total value of the prizes given away because it could require either filing for and obtaining bonds in states that require them, or declaring their promotion void in those states.
+Because the giveaway is often billed as a cross-blog promotion and involving many prizes, it would be advisable for the influencers involved to ensure they are compliant to avoid potential civil and/or criminal violations.

 While this will not apply to all, you need to be aware that any giveaway with a winner getting a prize valued at $600 or more must be reported to the Internal Revenue Service.
-Knowing that, the blogger should not only make entrants aware of the value of the prize but also that they will need to complete a prize validation as well as are responsible for any taxes that may result from winning.
+Knowing that, influencers should not only make entrants aware of the value of the prize but also that they will need to complete a prize validation and are responsible for any taxes that may result from winning.

 In summary, running a legally compliant giveaway involves a lot more than throwing up a post.
-Bloggers need to adhere to a variety of federal and state laws, as well as ensure compliance with federal agencies if that is the case.
-And while blogger do not want to exclude any of their readers, sometimes it is necessary.
-Finally, if your giveaway is over $5,000.00 there will be other state laws and bonding requirements that will need to be met.
+Influencers and brands need to adhere to a variety of federal and state giveaway laws, as well as ensure compliance with federal agencies if that is the case.
+And while influencers and brands do not want to exclude any of their readers, sometimes it is necessary.
+Finally, if your giveaway is over $5,000.00 or includes certain items (i.e, alcohol, spirits, tobacco, milk) there will be other state giveaway laws and bonding requirements that may need to be met.